MdKaif123-art/Web-to-Sheet-Logger/README.md

 - Content script loading confirmation
 - Extension icon

+---

+## Day 2 Implementation

+### Features Added
+- Detects and captures **selected text only**
+- Shows a floating **"Save to Sheet"** button near the selected text
+- On click, logs selected text in the console
+- No metadata or sheet connection yet

+### Files Modified
+- `content.js`: Now detects text selection and logs the selected content

+### Testing Instructions

+1. Open any webpage
+2. Select some text
+3. A “Save to Sheet” button appears
+4. Click it and check the browser console for the selected text

+---

 ### Next Steps
-- Day 2: Text selection and floating button implementation
-- Day 3: Metadata collection
+- Day 3: Metadata collection (page title, URL, timestamp)
 - Day 4: Google Apps Script integration
 - Day 5: Sheet connection
 - Day 6: Polish and edge cases
 - Day 7: Final demo and submission